as1782/climate_agriculture_project/README.md

 ### Regression Analysis
 5. Run the regression_model.R script on an IDE suitable for running R scripts.
 Make certain that the correct dataset is loaded before executing the script.

-### Alternative Regression Analysis in Python
+### Alternative Regression Analysis in python
-6. If you prefer using Python, an equivalent regression_model.py script is provided.
-This script replicates the regression model in the Python environment.
-Execute this script if you opt for a Python-based analysis.
+6. If you prefer using python, an equivalent regression_model.py script is provided.
+Execute this script if you opt for a python-based analysis.

 ## Data Sources
 co2_clean.csv : Global Carbon Budget (2023); Population based on various sources (2023) – with major processing by Our World in Data.
 “Per capita CO₂ emissions – GCB” [dataset].
 Global Carbon Project, “Global Carbon Budget”; Various sources, “Population” [original data].
 Retrieved April 8, 2024 from https://ourworldindata.org/grapher/co-emissions-per-capita